TrueGelen/GnativeCarousel/README.md

 Lazy loading
 -------------------------
-If you want to use the lazy loading that you should add the "Glazy" class for a slide or elements which are inner of slide.
+If you want to use the lazy loading that you should add the "Glazy" class for a slide or elements which are inner of the slide.

 #### The example HTML:
  ````html